Sandy River Memorial Endowment

 3.)
 Learn about access to Gender Studies database, JSTOR, e-journals, help you locate peer reviewed journal articles, or any library materials, help you with keywords and searching strategies.

-Note: If your abstract is accepted, the student must complete and submit the final paper two (2) weeks prior to date of the conference.
+Note: If your abstract is accepted, the student must complete and submit the final paper three (3) weeks prior to date of the conference.
 A review committee will make recommendations to the Women's & Gender Studies to announce and present the award to the winner(s) at the All University Conference luncheon.

 How can I support this endowment?